bodacea/beliefhack/rough-notes/notes.md

 Why is it dangerous \(and pernicious\)?

 * Belief affects how people act.

 What are the core beliefs that we’re fighting here?
 What else?

 Conversations with people you don’t know or trust…

 * I used to be terrified of public speaking \(as in, throw up, run away, do anything but go up to the podium\).
 And then I thought about it a bit, and realized that what a talk is is really a conversation starter.
 It’s there to frame the start of a discussion.

 Lies = conflicts and clashes.
 Also surprise.
 Can we use surprise?

 “Facts don’t matter: ability to manipulate does”.

 Talk:

 * Intro: What belief is.
 How people in crowds believe things.
 Why face to face surveys still matter \(people as BS detectors\).
 Truth, lies and manipulations \(syntactic, semantic, pragmatic understandings of language: “deep NLP”\).
 * First half: How much of DS and engineering is based on beliefs.
 * Second half: how to talk about belief in an environment where people lie.
 Science fiction of this \(telling the machine not to trust you\), propaganda,
 * * We’ve already seen this, mapping crises and wars.
 Crowdsourcing, verification, information forensics
   * How do the big guys handle this?
 Infosec, injection, information incest, CIA processing, military counterintelligence techniques…  surprise…
   * “Watch what they do, ignore what they say \(ish\)”

 A lot of DS is based on belief.
 We’ve gone heavy on bayesian statistics lately, and this is what that means…

 This is Bayesian statistics.
 It differs/ed from traditional “frequentist” statistics because…  Priors become important.
 Sampling becomes important...

 I spend a lot of time talking about beliefs.
 Here’s a LVT, part of the lean enterprise idea.  \(Discuss levels of tree\)…  as a DS, I work one two levels of belief here: belief in what’s important to do \(what has the volume and potential value\), and belief in the results of each experiment.

 At the bottom level is HDD… the idea that we create hypotheses and test these - having first set what we believe to be appropriate acceptance levels on them.

 And I keep hearing the same things when we do things like AB testing.

 This is AB testing…

 So that’s belief in LE.

 Misinfocon:

 * Persuasive computing, nudges, resonance…, Kant, non-consensual experiments…

 Counterfactuals!

 CIA: describe-explain-evaluate-estimate

 Pheme project

 * [https://www.pheme.eu/](https://www.pheme.eu/)
 * Pheme = rumorous meme.
 * Veracity tracking…
 * 4 areas:  speculation, controversy, misinformation, disinformation
 * 3 parts: information in pheme, cross-reference \(to known sources\), diffusion \(what info to whom, how\)
 * OS tool, based on GATE + onto text + graphdb.

 “Watch everything they do, ignore everything they say”.
 We’ve spent years observing people to understand what they’re really doing… we’re moving into an era where \(unless we really carefully design our tools to be comprehensible\) we’ll have to do the same with machines.
 Specifically, with anything using deep learning.
 Sunlight detector… built-in biases from data… autonomous systems…

 LVT for winning an election… here’s the tree, here’s how you might start to hack that tree using dev techniques.
 Market analysis and segmentation - adaptive segmentation… persuasion…

 LVT for an org… where data science fits into that… where belief fits into that…

 Beliefs post: "You’ve got this the wrong way up": Talk about people thinking about truth when they should be talking about belief.

+**On changing people’s \(and machine’s\) minds**

+2 parts: 1: changing your own mind: situational awareness, and understanding what’s going on around you and where the levers are to change it; 2: changing other people’s minds.
+So many pieces.

+Changing your own mind

+1: Psychology of illusion.
+The “car crash” thing - memory traces.
+How we piece together what we know from our environments, including our social environments \(is there a gearing effect going on here: we now have access to much larger societies than we ever have, and now we’re not limited to the few in-person interactions plus newspapers and radio that we used to have, are we supercharging this, potentially cognitively biasing ourselves away from what we see in reality\).

+Psychoanalysis is much about getting at this early conditioning.

+Changing other people’s minds

+2: OODA loops, intelligence cycles, collection, hypotheses, testing those hypotheses with small actions…

+Machine minds

+How does this also apply to machines?
+How can we hack the combined person+machine situation and action models?
+What can we learn from the military, CIA and our mothers \(who psych-trained us as kids…\)?

+A long time ago, if you wanted to study AI, you inevitably ended up reading up on cognitive psychology.
+Big data didn’t exist \(well it did, but it was mainly things like the real-time sonar signal processing systems that people like me cut their parallel processing teeth on\), the Cyc system was a Sisyphean attempt to gather enough ‘facts’ to make a large expert system, and most of our efforts revolved around how to make sense of the world given a limited number of ‘facts’ about it \(and also how to make sense of the world, given a limited number of uncertain data points and connections between them\).
+And then the internet, and wikipedia, and internet 2.0 where we all became content providers, and suddenly we had so much data that we could just point machine learning algorithms at it, and start finding useful patterns.

+We relied on two things: having a lot of data, and not needing to be specific: all we cared about was that, on average, the patterns worked.
+So we could sell more goods because the patterns that we used to target the types of goods to the types of people most likely to buy them, with the types of prompts that they were most likely to respond to.
+But we forgot the third thing: that almost all data collection has human bias in it - either in the collection, the models used or the assumptions made when using them.

+We generalize all the time.
+An astronomer, a physicist and a mathematician are on a train in [Scotland](https://en.wikipedia.org/wiki/Scotland).
+The astronomer looks out of the window, sees a [black sheep](https://en.wikipedia.org/wiki/Black_sheep) standing in a field, and remarks, "How odd.
+All the sheep in Scotland are black!"
+"No, no, no!" says the physicist.
+"Only some Scottish sheep are black."
+The mathematician rolls his eyes at his companions' muddled thinking and says, "In Scotland, there is at least one sheep, at least one side of which appears to be black from here some of the time."

+References:

+* Also include notes on axes etc from Storytelling with data